mariemelendez88/WebResponsive_HTML_CSS-freecodecamp/README.md

 In this course, you'll use CSS and the Box Model to create your own Rothko-style rectangular art pieces.

-### P07_CSSFlexbox-PhotoGallery - Learn CSS Flexbox by Building a Photo Gallery, Completed
+### P07_CSSFlexbox-PhotoGallery - Learn CSS Flexbox by Building a Photo Gallery
 Flexbox helps you design your webpage so that it looks good on any screen size.

 In this course, you'll use Flexbox to build a responsive photo gallery webpage.

-### P08_Typography-NutritionLabel - Learn Typography by Building a Nutrition Label, Completed
+### P08_Typography-NutritionLabel - Learn Typography by Building a Nutrition Label
 Typography is the art of styling your text to be easily readable and suit its purpose.

 In this course, you'll use typography to build a nutrition label webpage.
 You'll learn how to style text, adjust line height, and position your text using CSS.

-### P09-Accessibility-Quiz - Learn Accessibility by Building a Quiz, Completed
+### P09-Accessibility-Quiz - Learn Accessibility by Building a Quiz
 Accessibility is making your webpage easy for all people to use – even people with disabilities.

 In this course, you'll build a quiz webpage.
 You'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.